Braille Instruction Materials

 The Lots of Dots books, available from APH, are a coloring book series.
 They are designed for future large print and braille readers.
 The books are designed for sequential use; children develop character recognition, pre-literacy, pre-literacy, and pre-math skills, and eventually picture building and daily living skills.
 Accompanying each book are suggested enrichment exercises for each letter, number, or word, allowing a child to fully associate the print letter, the braille, the tactile graphic, and the object.

-Braille Instruction Books
+Braille Instruction Books for Dual Media Learners

 The Braille Connection: A Braille Reading and Writing Program, available from APH, is designed for former adult and teenage print readers how to read braille.
 This is a great program that I have used with teenage academic students who are learning braille as a secondary mode of learning.